Dovetail-Automata/docker-cross-builder/README.md

 # Machinekit Builder v.
 3

-This builds a Docker image containing `multistrap` system root trees for Debian Jessie `armhf` (and `i386` in the future) architecture, with tools in the native system to cross-build Machinekit.
+This builds a Docker image containing `multistrap` system root trees for Debian Jessie `armhf` and `i386` architectures, with tools in the native system to cross-build Machinekit.

 These containers are suitable for use either interactively on a workstation or in automated build environments like Travis CI.